-It’s an instance of javax.servlet.jsp.JspWriter.
-This allows us to access Servlet output stream.
+In this tutorial, you will learn out implicit object in JSP with the help of examples.
+It is an instance of javax.servlet.jsp.JspWriter.
+This allows user to access Servlet output stream.
 The output which needs to be sent to the client (browser) is passed through this object.
-In simple words out implicit object is used to write content to the client.
+Simply put, the JSP out implicit object is used to write content to the client.

 out.print(“Out Implicit Object in jSP - BeginnersBook”);

 - void println(): This method is similar to the print() method, the only difference between print and println is that the println() method adds a new line character at the end.
 Let’s have a look at the difference with the help of an example.

 output: There will not be a new line between the outcomes of all 3 out.print() statements.

 - void newLine(): This method adds a new line in the output.
 Example:

 out.print(“This will write content without a new line”); out.newLine(); out.print(“I’m just an another print statement”);

 This will write content without a new line I’m just an another print statement

 As we learned that print statement doesn’t add a new line.
 We have added a new line between two out.print() statements using